serena-marie/portfolio/README.md

 ** Work In Progress **

+Hi!
+I'm Serena.
+A software engineer based out of San Francisco, CA.

-This is my personal website created using React.
+This is my portfolio I created as a means to become more familiar with React.